te222uh/MySmartGreenhouse/README.md

 the following hardware components.
 All components were bought from Elektrokit.com.

-*Explain all material that is needed.
-All sensors, where you bought them and their specifications.
-Please also provide pictures of what you have bought and what you are using.*

--   *List of material*

--   *What the different things (sensors, wires, controllers) do - short specifications*

--   *Where you bought them and how much they cost*

 | Units | Product          | Picture                                    | Description                         | Price/unit |
 |--------|------------------|--------------------------------------------|-------------------------------------|------------|